 In 'Machine Settings > Cash Out', set the Cash Out column to On for the desired machine.

 In 'Machine Settings > Commissions', set a cash-out commission percentage.
-This and other values on this panel can be set globally or on a per coin basis (e.g., you may need a greater Ether float and thus decide to incentivize cash-out ETH transactions by setting a lower, custom commission just for that coin; or a $15 fixed fee for cash-in makes sense on BTC but not Zcash).
+This and other values on this panel can be set globally or on a per coin basis.

-In 'Maintenance > Machines', input the number of bills you have in each cassette and click 'Update Counts'.
+In 'Maintenance > Machines', input the quantity of bills you placed in the Top cassette and Bottom cassette and click 'Update Counts'.

-In 'Global Settings > Wallet Settings', go through each currency and ensure 'Zero Conf' is set as desired.
+In 'Global Settings > Wallet Settings', go through each currency tab and set the 'Zero Conf' as the following:

 - ETH: Always 1-conf